mic-lang/mic/README.md

 # The Mic clang repo

 This repo contains a patch of the LLVM/Clang toolchain that has been modified to support  Mic.
-Mic extends C with region based memory management using mimmaloc.
+Mic extends C with region based memory management using mimalloc.
 The Mic documentation is available at the
 [The Mic book](https://mic-lang.github.io/).

 ## Trying out Mic

-You can install the Mic compiler with the foolowing steps.
+You can install the Mic compiler with the following steps.

 ```
 git clone https://github.com/llvm/llvm-project